autonity/docs.autonity.org/concepts/system-model/index.md

 ### The Ledger Object

 Each participant maintains a local copy of the system state in a local ledger object, the participant's state database.
 Per Ethereum, the blockchain state is persisted as a _directed rooted tree_ using a modified Merkle Patricia tree (trie) structure in RLP serialisation, each tree node linked by a cryptographic hash.
-(See [Ethereum Yellow Paper <i class='fas fa-external-link-alt'></i>](https://github.com/ethereum/yellowpaper) Appendix B Recurisve Length Prefix, Appendix D Modified Merkle Patricia Tree).
+(See [Ethereum Yellow Paper](https://github.com/ethereum/yellowpaper) Appendix B Recurisve Length Prefix, Appendix D Modified Merkle Patricia Tree).

-The ledger is an _[append-only <i class='fas fa-external-link-alt'></i>](https://en.wikipedia.org/wiki/Append-only)_ immutable data structure with the property that new data can be appended and existing data is immutable.
+The ledger is an _[append-only](https://en.wikipedia.org/wiki/Append-only)_ immutable data structure with the property that new data can be appended and existing data is immutable.
 Blocks are appended to the chain over time at the interval set by the protocol (block period), each block pointing back toward the root, the genesis block.
-A block once committed is an _[immutable object <i class='fas fa-external-link-alt'></i>](https://en.wikipedia.org/wiki/Immutable_object)_ whose state cannot be changed.
+A block once committed is an _[immutable object](https://en.wikipedia.org/wiki/Immutable_object)_ whose state cannot be changed.
 It cannot be altered - _cf. [finality](/glossary/#finality)_.
 Immutability is assured by the cryptographically verifiable tree structure of the ledger object; it allows any previous state to be retrieved and recomputed.

 Ledger integrity is assured cryptographically by the hash tree, by block validity constraints according to the Autonity Protocol, and by deterministic consensus computation before block commit - i.e. append - to the ledger.